International borrower strategy

 Mortgage content calendar

-Plan your weekly rhythm of educational and offer posts.
+Plan a weekly rhythm of useful borrower and referral-partner posts.

 Foreign income mortgage content